-Estate Law is a natural fit for our family law and adoption legal practice in that so many people who have experienced a transition, such as the birth or adoption of a child, marriage or divorce, or the passing of a loved one, understand how quickly life changes and how important it is to plan for important things such as the care of their children, asset preservation, property and asset distribution, or to communicate their wishes in the event of their incapacitation or death.
-This can be accomplished through thoughtful planning and detailed documentation; starting with the selection of someone to implement their plan and wishes (executor or personal representative).
+Estate Law is a natural fit for our family law and adoption law practices because after a life transition, such as the birth or adoption of a child, marriage or divorce, or the passing of a loved one, we understand how significantly life changes.
+These life events serve as reminders of how important it is to plan for the care of our children, asset preservation, property and asset distribution, or to communicate our wishes in the event of incapacitation or death.
+Establishing a plan can be accomplished through thoughtful discussion and detailed documentation; starting with the selection of someone to implement their plan and wishes (executor or personal representative).

 These are some of the reasons we commenced our estate planning practice – to not only help individuals and families move through the transitions of life events, but to move forward with an estate plan that will mirror their life moving forward.

-Estate planning is essential; not just for the rich, middle-aged, or older adults, but even for those who are as young as 18 years of age.
+Estate planning is essential for all.
 Consider the many benefits of a thoughtful plan:

 - Your care in the event of incapacitation

 - The care of minor children

 - Avoiding the need to probate your estate through the courts